The National Device Bank

 Keeping your data safe: a secure alternative to IT asset disposal

-We understand data security is a major concern when disposing of company IT equipment.
-Which is why we work with Reconome to securely collect, wipe and refurbish donated devices.
-Reconome uses industry-leading NIST accredited data wiping technologies and have formal contracts with distinguished ADISA and ISO accredited partner facilities.
 For every device donation, we provide a full reconciliation report of assets received and certificates of data erasure and destruction.
-This process has been designed to ensure you can change the lives of those less fortunate with confidence.
+This process, from collection to wiping, is completely free of charge – designed to ensure you can change the lives of those less fortunate with confidence and ease.

 Supporting your environmental goals: a sustainable alternative to IT asset disposal